-"[God] confirmed that He accepts Gentiles by giving them the Holy Spirit, just as He did to us." -- Acts 15:8 (New Life Translation)
+"[God] confirmed that He accepts Gentiles by giving them the Holy Spirit, just as He did to us." -- Acts 15:8 (New Life Translation), Commentary on Acts 10

 In its infancy, the Early Church was almost 100% Jewish.
 That should not surprise us.
-Those whom God inspired to write the books of the Hebrew Scriptures (the Old Testament) had all been Jews.
+The people whom God inspired to write the books of the Hebrew Scriptures (the Old Testament) had all been Jews.
 The promised Messiah, Jesus of Nazareth, was Jewish.
-Though the 3,000 people converted on the Day of Pentecost were "from every nation under Heaven," (Acts 2) they were obviously not Gentile pagans since they were all in Jerusalem to celebrate a distinctly Jewish festival.
+Though it is said that that people "from every nations under Heaven" (Acts 2) were among the the 3,000 people converted on the Day of Pentecost, they were obviously not Gentile (or non-Jewish) pagans since they were all in Jerusalem to celebrate a distinctly Jewish religious festival.

 Not surprisingly therefore, the very first believers in Jesus assumed that, to be fully eligible for God's blessings, a person had to observe Jewish ceremonial rituals.
 Then, an episode at a Roman army officer's home in the coastal city of Caesarea called that assumption into question.